Surnames covered in our DNA project:

 Although DNA testing can never replace traditional genealogical research, it is proving a very valuable tool for validating reconstructed family trees and discovering if and how such trees link together, in particular when such links may have existed many generations ago, before written records are available.
 We have already made many exciting discoveries and identified links between a number of trees in different geographical areas.
 YOU can help us to find out more!

 If you are researching your own Appleby/bee line take a look at our resource section, where you will find links to essential data, such as Applebys in the censuses, parish records and Wills and Probate indexes.
+We also have a page containing information about Applebys in Military Records.

 Or click on the Regional links in the top menu to take a look at some of the Appleby trees we have already reconstructed.